PowerDNS/pdns/docs/markdown/recursor/settings.md

 # All PowerDNS Recursor Settings
 Each setting can appear on the command line, prefixed by '--', or in the configuration file.
 The command line overrides the configuration file.

+**Note**:  Settings marked as 'Boolean' can either be set to an empty value, which means on, or to 'no' or 'off' which means off.
+Anything else means on.

+So, as an example:

+ * 'serve-rfc1918' on its own means: do serve those zones.
+ * 'serve-rfc1918=off' or 'serve-rfc1918=no' means: do not serve those zones.
+ * Anything else means: do serve those zones.

 ## `aaaa-additional-processing`
 * Boolean
 * Default: No